![]() |

 " early voting results "

-those debates containing the exact phrase "early voting
+will find only those debates containing the exact phrase "early voting results"

 Truncation

-truncation operator (*) if you want to search for variations of a
+Use the truncation operator (*) if you want to search for variations of a word.

 train*